-Competition will consist of four rounds, during which teams will compete in headto-head matches.
+REGIONALS: Competition will consist of four rounds, during which teams will compete in head-to-head matches.
 Each match will consist of 20 questions.

 During the first two rounds, teams will be matched by random drawing.
-The eight teams with the highest cumulative scores through two rounds will advance.
+The six teams in each region with the highest cumulative scores through two rounds will advance.

-In the third round, teams will be paired according to scores as follows: 1 vs. 8, 2 vs. 7, 3 vs. 6, 4 vs. 5.
-Cumulative scores through the first three rounds will be tallied, and teams will be re-ranked.
+In the third round, teams will be paired according to scores as follows: 1 vs. 6, 2 vs. 5, 3 vs. 4.
+Cumulative scores through the first three rounds will be tallied, and teams will be re-ranked using the same methodology.